HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### CSS mistakes

-{# TODO Authors: Intro sentence or two #}
+As with any complex, evolving platform not everything is done correctly.
+So let's look at some of the mistakes developers are making out there.

 #### Syntax errors

 For most of the metrics in this chapter, we used [Rework](https://github.com/reworkcss/css), a CSS parser.
 While this helps dramatically improve accuracy, it also means we could be less forgiving of syntax errors compared to a browser.
-Even if one declaration in the entire style sheet has a syntax error, parsing would fail, and that style sheet would be left out of the analysis.
-But how many style sheets do contain such syntax errors?
+Even if one declaration in the entire stylesheet has a syntax error, parsing would fail, and that stylesheet would be left out of the analysis.
+But how many stylesheets do contain such syntax errors?
 Quite substantially more on desktop than mobile it turns out!
-More specifically, nearly 10% of style sheets found on desktop pages included at least one unrecoverable syntax error, whereas only 2% of mobile.
+More specifically, nearly 10% of stylesheets found on desktop pages included at least one unrecoverable syntax error, whereas only 2% of mobile.
 Do note that these are essentially lower bounds for syntax errors, since not all syntax errors actually cause parsing to fail.
 For example, a missing semicolon would just result in the next declaration being parsed as part of the value (e.g. `{property: "color", value: "red background: yellow"}`), it would not cause the parser to fail.

 #### Nonexistent properties